open-network-infrastructure/articles-of-association/README.md

 For votes regarding very important decisions for the association, the vote has to be taken by a majority of all executive committee members.
 In this case only the president holds a casting vote.

 ### Article 21 Entering into Obligations Only by Joint Signature
-Any legal act obligating the association by at least CHF 1000 or more can only be entered into by a joint signature of at least two executive committee members. <sup>5</sup>
+Any legal act obligating the association by at least CHF 1000 or more can only be entered into by a joint signature of at least two executive committee members.

-<sup>5)</sup> *To be discussed: gives some safety, can also be another amount.*

 ### Article 22 Auditor
 At every general assembly an internal auditor is elected from the members for one year.
 The auditor cannot be part of the executive committee.
 The auditor audits the books and the annual financial statement.
 He compiles a report for the annual assembly.